anirbanbasu/dqa/README.md

 The DQA aka _difficult questions attempted_ project utilises large language models (LLMs) to perform _multi-hop question answering_ (MHQA).
 This project has been inspired by the tutorial [^1] and the article [^2], both by [Dean Sacoransky](https://www.linkedin.com/in/dean-sacoransky-6a671119a/).

+**Note that this README is rather out-of-date, pending a major revision.**

 [^1]: Sacoransky, D., 2024.
 Build a RAG agent to answer complex questions.
 IBM Developer Tutorial.
 [URL](https://developer.ibm.com/tutorials/awb-build-rag-llm-agents/).
 [^2]: Sacoransky, D., 2025.
 Reasoning & Recursive Retrieval With Deepseek-r1, Tavily, and LangGraph.
 Medium article.
 [URL](https://medium.com/@deansaco/reasoning-recursive-retrieval-with-deepseek-r1-tavily-and-langgraph-79b3336731e2).